stoplightio/studio/docs/Design-and-Modeling/03-http-endpoints.md

 # Working with Models

-Stoplight's JSON Schema editor allows you to easily design and model data structures used by your API.
-The JSON Schema editor is especially useful for:
+Stoplight's schema editor allows you to easily design and model data structures used by your API.
+The schema editor is especially useful for:

 - Drafting API request and response bodies under an API endpoint
 - Creating models for your API